Skip to main content

 Common cards: Unlimited supply, low demand = $0.10-1 Rare holos: Limited in each set = $5-50 Secret rares: Ultra rare pull rates = $20-200+ Vintage first editions: No longer printed = $100-100,000+

 Key insight: Rarity alone doesn't guarantee value.
 Rare + desirable = valuable.
+For detailed price research methods, check our pricing guide.

 2. Condition